RedTopper/Super-Haxagon/INSTALL.md

 <details><summary>Switch Install Instructions</summary>

+1. Download and extract `SuperHaxagon-Switch-arm64.zip`
-1. Download `SuperHaxagon.nro` and place it in `sdmc:/switch/SuperHaxagon`
+2. Merge `switch` into your SD card, placing `SuperHaxagon.nro` in `sdmc:/switch/SuperHaxagon`
-2. Launch the homebrew launcher (either in Applet mode (Album) or Game mode (R) )
+3. Launch the homebrew launcher (either in Applet mode (Album) or Game mode (R) )
-3. Launch SuperHaxagon
+4. Launch SuperHaxagon

 If you want to change the title screen music, you can additionally place any .ogg file on your SD card at `sdmc:/switch/SuperHaxagon/title.ogg`